UKGovernmentBEIS/beis-report-official-development-assistance/doc/manage-environment-variables.md

      description = "Google Tag Manager preview identifier" }
    ```
-1. Inject the new variables to the app and/or worker (if in doubt add to both):
+1. Inject the new variable to the app and/or worker (if in doubt add to both) by
+   adding it in `terraform/app.tf`:
    ```
    resource "cloudfoundry_app" "beis-roda-app" {
      environment = {